Shivamp077/Number-Guessing-Game/README.md

 # Number Guessing Game

 A simple Python game where the computer generates a random number between 1 and 100.
+The player tries to guess the correct number with hints after each attempt.

 ## Features
 - Random number generation
-- User input
 - Input validation
-- Too high / Too low hints
+- Too High / Too Low hints
 - Counts the number of guesses

 ## Concepts Used